-Create a /config/loan object and import it using the load_config utility.
-The following shows the sample XML for the /config/loan object:
+1. Create a lconfig/loan object and import it using the load_config utility.
+The following shows the sample XML for the lconfig/loan object:

-'''

-</LOCATIONS>

-</LOAN INFO>

-'''
+</locations> </loan info>

-2. When creating subscription charge offers in PDC, specify that a loan can be applied if the customer has insufficient credit.
+When creating subscription charge offers in PDC, specify that a loan can be applied if the customer has insufficient credit.
 See "Allowing Customers to Exceed Their Credit Limit" in PDC Creating Product Offerings.